Practical reference

 7

-Cures: water-based calming, security checks, reduce sharp visual cues
+Remedy: water-based calming, security checks, and fewer sharp visual cues

 8 White